and1hof/and1hof.github.io/_posts/2017-3-14-building-a-file-uploader-in-expressjs.md

 ---
 layout: post
-title: Building a Progressive File Uploader in EmberJS
+title: Building a Progressive File Uploader in ExpressJS
 ---

+> This blog post is on version: 0.2.
+You can read it right now, but it is not yet finished.

 ### Introduction
 Uploading files is tricky (mostly conceptually), because it requires both front-end and back-end systems to be in sync.
 Building a system for uploading